frees-io/freestyle/docs/src/main/tut/docs/modules/README.md

 ## Convenient type aliases

-All companions generated with `@module` contain a convenient type alias `T` that you can refer to and that points to the root ADT nodes of the most inner `@free` leaves.
+All companions generated with `@module` contain a convenient type alias `Op` that you can refer to and that points to the root ADT nodes of the most inner `@free` leaves.
 Freestyle recursively walks the Module dependencies until it finds the deepest modules that contain `@free` smart constructors generating a properly aligned `Coproduct` for all it's contained algebras.
 This allows contained algebras to be composed.